G-Node/nixpy/docs/source/storing_data.rst

 .. literalinclude:: examples/tabulardata.py
    :lines: 8 - 25
    :caption: A DataFrame is created by providing the column definition which consists of a name and the data type that should be stored in each column.
-Units can be added lateron.
+Units can be added later on.
 It is best to use OrderdDicts to make sure, that the column order is as defined (standard dictionaries do not guarantee the order of the items). :download:`example code <examples/tabulardata.py>`

 For a quick overview one can use the ``DataFrame.print_table()`` method